-MagSafe charging speed: One change that Apple has confirmed, via a support document, is that the iPhone 12 and iPhone 12 mini charge at different speeds when using the new MagSafe accessories.
+MagSafe charging speed: One iPhone 12 vs. iPhone 12 mini difference outline in an Apple support document, is that the phones charge at different speeds when using the new MagSafe accessories.
 While MagSafe has a top speed of 15 watts, the iPhone 12 mini tops out at 12 watts.

 There's no official reason given for the difference, but we suspect it has something to do with preventing the smaller phone from overheating when charging.